git-rookie/HELLO-GIT/README.md

-# HELLO-GIT
+# HELLO-first Git
-This is my first Git task
+This is my first Git project, so have mercy and don't judge